High-Order Spline Upwind for Space-Time Isogeometric Analysis: Numerical Results

-For the first test we have $\Omega=(0,1)$, we consider a uniform mesh and we use the same mesh-size in space and in time, i.e. we set $h_s=h_t=:h$.
+For the first test we consider $\Omega=(0,1)$, we solve a uniform mesh and we use the same mesh-size in space and in time, i.e. we set $h_s=h_t=:h$.
 We consider the heat equation \eqref{eq:heat_problem} on $(0,1)\times(0,T)$ with $T=1$ and $f$ as follows:

 where

 and with $\delta=10^{-3}$.